CrumbEatrNetwork/CrumbEatr/docs/WHITEPAPER.md

 $name tops up canisters with low credits using ICP from the Treasury.
 The [dashboard](/#/dashboard) provides information on system status and past events.

-## The CrumbEatr Network Neuron

-$name DAO votes on NNS proposals with neuron [$neuron_id](http://dashboard.internetcomputer.org/neuron/$neuron_id) and doesn't follow anyone.

-#### Neuron Decentralization

-The neuron is only controlled by $name's canister as the assigned neuron's controller lacks a known secret key.
-The $name canister votes via the hot-key mechanism.
-$name canister's `get_neuron_info` method confirms this:

-    dfx canister --network ic call $canister_id get_neuron_info

-#### Voting

-Proposals categorized as "Governance", "Network Economics", "Replica Version Management," and "SNS & Community Fund" are displayed as posts with polls.
-$name canister votes on these proposals after 3 days, weighted by voters' token balances.

-Other proposals are automatically rejected.
-$name DAO commits to:

-1. Attract voters to other topics over time.
-2. Find followees or vote themselves if automated rejection harms #IC.

-## Bots

-Bot functionality has been removed from CrumbEatr to simplify the platform and reduce complexity.
-Users can only post through authenticated principals.

-Arguments:

-- `text`: body text.
-- `vec record {text; blob}`: vector of attached pictures, each tuple containing a blob ID and the blob itself.
-Tuple requirements:
-    - ID length < `9` characters.
-    - Blob < `$max_blob_size_bytes` bytes.
-    - Pictures referenced from the post by URL `/blob/<id>`.
-- `opt nat64`: parent post ID.
-- `opt text`: realm name.

-Note: #IC doesn't support messages > `2Mb`.
-The result of `add_post` contains the new post's ID or an error message.

 ## Code and Bug Bounty

 $name's [code](https://github.com/CrumbEatrNetwork/CrumbEatr) is open source, under GPL license.